-OFFICE 52 strives to create sublime places and buildings.
+Sustainable and Ecological: OFFICE 52 strives to create sublime places and buildings with the goal of using the most ecologically sound approach to the resources that we claim for design and construction in our work.
 We believe that sustainable design is essential to this goal since it is about creating transformative experiences in people’s daily lives.
 In all of our projects, we work to create a timeless physical and poetic connection between the building and the surrounding natural environment.
 We work to maximize energy efficiency, conserve water, and minimize carbon production.
 We incorporate natural daylight, environmentally sound materials, thermal comfort, and natural ventilation.
 To us, sustainability is as much about site planning, building configuration, light, and materials, as it about energy, carbon and water.

 Over the past decade, the Principals of OFFICE 52 have been involved in multiple LEED Platinum, LEED Gold, and net-zero energy projects.
 On each project, we utilize the research and technical knowledge we have gained from this experience to inform all of our design work across all disciplines.
 We have led integrated design teams and worked with some of the most progressive clients, technically advanced consultants, and sophisticated contractors to create buildings that have set new standards for integrated design and sustainable building performance.
 We have designed buildings that generate significant percentages of their own power, buildings that naturally cool themselves, and buildings that use 90% less potable water than conventional standards.
 With each project, we have assisted our clients with making sound decisions that reflective our belief that a building must be economically viable and usable for the long term to attain true sustainability.